 Why Do People in Japan Usually Have a Christian Wedding?

 Japanese people are predominantly Christians.
 However, it’s not because of any religion-based discrimination.
 They prefer the tradition, culture, and religion of Christianity.
 A wedding is a significant event in Japanese culture.
-It’s a time when a couple becomes a family and is expected to celebrate the union together.
-This means that having a Christian wedding is more common in Japan than you would expect.
+It’s when a couple becomes a family and is expected to celebrate the union together.
+This means that a Christian wedding is more common in Japan than expected.

-There are lots of reasons for this, but one of the most important ones is the fact that Christian weddings are considered to be more beautiful.
+There are many reasons for this, but one of the most important ones is that Christian weddings are considered more beautiful.
 For example, Japan’s traditional wedding ceremony is much more than just a wedding.
-It’s an event where the bride and groom get dressed up in traditional clothing, and the guests are expected to follow suit.
+It’s an event where the bride and groom dress in conventional clothing, and the guests are expected to follow suit.

 Styles of Wedding Ceremony in Japan